-The hen will have to be isolated to prevent her from trying to eat anything, although they typically go off their food when the crop is full.
+The hen will have to be isolated to prevent her from eating anything, although they typically go off their food when the crop is full.

 You can then start massaging the crop from bottom to top to try and get things moving along and break up the ‘ball’ of partially digested food.

-This process may take some time before you feel that there is improvement, but remember no food at all until she has a flat crop in the morning.
+This process may take some time before you feel that there is an improvement but remember no food until she has a flat crop in the morning.

 If she does get a flat crop finally, feed her as outlined above for sour crop, limit her intake for a couple of days until she seems back to her normal state.